Ransomware examples: recent attacks and how to prevent them

 Preventing email-based ransomware

-Most ransomware attacks begin with an email, but most email security solutions scan for known malware code.
+Most ransomware attacks begin with an email, but most email security solutions scan for known malware code, such as the ransomware examples mentioned above.
 For example, Exchange Online Protection (EOP), which comes standard in Office 365, is good at detecting known variants of malware, but it’s unsophisticated at detecting obfuscated code and other methods of evasion.
 Solutions like EOP are simply looking for an exact match.
 Hackers know this and develop their viruses accordingly.

 A behavioral-based anti-malware solution scan for malicious behavior, in addition to known malicious code.
 Malicious behaviors include executable files, suspicious characters, suspect strings and commands, and the value of the file in combination with the email.
 Together, these features are a strong indication of malware, despite the absence of known malware code.